Fly-tipping fine issued

 Dumping rubbish outside a household waste recycling centre has cost a Neath Port Talbot resident £200 after they were fined by Powys County Council.

-The council's Waste Awareness and Enforcement Team issued the fine after the individual was caught on CCTV fly-tipping black bags of domestic refuse outside the gates of the household waste recycling centre in Lower Cwmtwrch on Saturday, June 1.
+The council's Waste Awareness and Enforcement Team issued the fine after the individual was caught on CCTV.
+They were caught fly-tipping black bags of domestic refuse outside the gates of the household waste recycling centre in Lower Cwmtwrch.

 The resident was fined for depositing controlled waste on land, breaching Section 33 of the Environmental Protection Act 1990.